dvho/InstaShare-mobile-app/README.md

-# InstaSimilar
+# InstaShare
-_InstaSimilar_ is a cross-platform iOS/Android native mobile app I built in React Native.
+_InstaShare_ is a cross-platform iOS/Android native mobile app I built in React Native.
 I wanted to make a full stack Instagram-esque social media app with a more robust camera with cutting edge features such as facial recognition as well as traditional features such as manual focus and manual white balance.

 <img src="https://github.com/dvho/insta-similar/blob/master/instaClone-using-expo-02.gif">

 _________________________

 #### How to Use
-_InstaSimilar_ can be downloaded and deployed to either the Apple App Store or Google Play Store.
+_InstaShare_ can be downloaded and deployed to either the Apple App Store or Google Play Store.
 For now I'm just leaving it here for all to see.
 Some of the features have been hardcoded for demonstration.
 _________________________

 #### Features